About the European Nucleotide Archive

 Provision of nucleotide sequence data to ENA or its INSDC partners has become a central and mandatory step in the dissemination of research findings to the scientific community.
 ENA works with publishers of scientific literature and funding bodies to ensure compliance with these principles and to provide optimal submission systems and data access tools that work seamlessly with the published literature.

-ENA is made up of a number of distinct databases that includes EMBL-Bank, the newly established Sequence Read Archive (SRA) and the Trace Archive each with their own data formats and standards.
+ENA is made up of a number of distinct classes of data organised into three tiers.
+Each class has its own data formats and standards.
 ENA data classes and formats are described here.

 Although the ENA has almost 30 years of history, the data and services are constantly changing to reflect growing volumes of data, ever improving sequencing technology and the broadening of applications to which sequencing is now put.
-Latest developments and changes to services are announced here.
+Latest developments and changes to services are announced here and users are encourage to join the ENA mailing list (see here).

 As part of the global effort to improve access to and usability of nucleotide sequencing data, we collaborate extensively in the development of our services and technologies and in standards activities.

-The ENA is developed and maintained at the EMBL-EBI under the guidance of the INSDC International Advisory Committee and a newly formed Scientific Advisory Board.
+The ENA is developed and maintained at the EMBL-EBI under the guidance of the INSDC International Advisory Committee and a Scientific Advisory Board.

 Search & Browse